mlr-org/mlr3fairness/cran-comments.md

 ## Submission

-Minor update to improve stability for https://cran.r-project.org/web/checks/check_results_mlr3fairness.html checks.
+Minor update adding small new features, update to comply with upcoming changes in dependencies.

 ## R CMD check results